Stop Telling AI What NOT to Do: The Positive Framing Revolution

 Yes.
 Positive framing improves output across all major language models because the underlying mechanism is the same: every word in your instructions shapes the probability of what the model generates next.
 Positive descriptions point the model toward what you want.
 Negative constraints keep the unwanted concepts active in the model’s context.

-This principle — designing AI interactions around how people naturally think and communicate — is central to every AI audit at Perth AI Consulting.
-The audit identifies not just where AI fits in your business, but how to configure it so your team actually gets value from it.
+This principle, designing AI interactions around how people naturally think and communicate, is central to every AI opportunity analysis at Perth AI Consulting.
+The analysis identifies not just where AI fits in your business, but how to configure it so your team actually gets value from it.